-Home Extensions: 7 absolutely essential books
+Home Extensions: the essential books

 So you are actually considering building that house extension (or home extensions, should you have more than one house and business is thriving).
 With the support materials that exist nowadays, the free advice you can find online and the specialised publications and websites, we’d encourage you to go for it.
 Or you can save yourself the substantial headache and hire specialists.

 Now whether you want to build a home extension for personal reasons because your family has grown bigger, or it’s strictly a business investment, here are 7 absolutely essential books for home extension builders, home owners, architects, students and other professionals, plus a few notable mentions.